jnupponen/camel-servlet-and-rest-dsl-testing/README.md

 # Camel Servlet and Rest DSL testing

+## This project is example, and it will not be updated though it has know issues in its dependencies.
+Dependency file pom.xml has been zipped to avoid automatic dependency scanning and you must explicitly unzip it to use this project.

 As as solution to Stackoverflow.com [question](http://stackoverflow.com/questions/32483178/how-to-set-cache-control-headers-in-apache-camel/).
 The code exposes simple rest interface GET /hello which will response with text "ok".
 Endpoint /hello is just a proxy to real implementation that is exposed as netty-http-endpoint.
 The code uses custom HeaderFilterStrategy because otherwise Camel will strip custom headers from the response as was the problem in the Stackoverflow question.

 ## Endpoints